rmetzler/bliki/wiki/ethics/linkedin-intro.md

 read it.

 The key point about the response is that it underscores how secure Intro is _for LinkedIn_.
-It does absolutely nothign to discuss how LinkedIn is curating its users' security needs.
+It does absolutely nothing to discuss how LinkedIn is curating its users' security needs.
 In particular:

 > We isolated Intro in a separate network segment and implemented a